 “The strength of the United States of America lies in its unity.
 It lies in free men blessed and ordained with the rights of freedom working to provide, build, enjoy, and grow… Today’s world situation requires strong men to stand up and be counted – no matter what their personal grievances are.
 Our greatest weapon is one we have always possessed – our heritage of freedom, our unity as a nation.”

-Over the course of the past year, we have profiled many Tuskegee Airmen whose courage and character both in their military service and beyond has the power to inspire us, now and for future generations.
-Today we are honored to share more about General Daniel “Chappie” James, Jr., the first four-star General of the United States Air Force.
+The men and women who have served our country as Tuskegee Airmen have displayed immense courage and character, both in their military service and beyond.
+Their example has the power to inspire us now and for future generations.
+In this profile we take closer look at General Daniel “Chappie” James Jr., the first four-star general of the United States Air Force.
 He is yet another fine example of service, courage and integrity.

 James was born in 1920 in Florida.
 It’s been said that he wanted to fly from the time he was a child, and he did not let the barriers of segregation and restricted access to opportunities stop him from fulfilling his dream.
-After graduating from high school, he went on to the Tuskegee Institute, where he earned a bachelor degree and a spot in the Civilian Pilot Training Program.
-After earning his wings and his first commission, he worked as an instructor pilot at Tuskegee, Selfridge and Freeman Field throughout the remainder of WWII, training pilots for the 99th Pursuit Squadron.
-In fact, he played a part in the historic Freeman Field Mutiny, where he was jailed along with the other dissenters, in a battle against the antiquated and unjust ideals of white superiority.
+After graduating from high school, he went on to the Tuskegee Institute, where he earned a spot in the Civilian Pilot Training Program.
+He then completed advanced military pilot training at Tuskegee Army Air Field and graduated on July 28, 1943 in class 43G, trained to fly single engine fighters.
+After earning his wings and his first commission, he served with the 332nd Fighter Group at Selfridge Field, Michigan, then transferred to the 477th Bombardment Group, joining the group of all black bomber pilots training for the War, but never had the chance to deploy before fighting ended in the Pacific.

-Although James was not deployed overseas during WWII, he saw military action in the Korean war, flying 101 combat missions in the F-51 and F-80 Shooting Star aircraft.
+Although James did not serve overseas during World War II, he saw military action in the Korean War, flying 101 combat missions in the F-51 and F-80 Shooting Star aircraft.
 After the war and various assignments stateside, he went on to complete 78 combat missions into North Vietnam, and led a flight in the Bolo MiG sweep in which seven MiGs were destroyed, resulting in the highest total kill of any mission during the Vietnam War.

 Also well known for his achievements is General James’ son, Daniel James III.
 He is a USAF Lieutenant General and the first African American to hold the post of Director of the Air National Guard.
 His flight career includes more than 300 missions and 4,000 flight hours.